Book Discussion Book Collections

 The library has a few book collections which may be used by book discussion groups.
 Included in the list are A Dog’s Purpose (3+) by W. Bruce Cameron, A Long Way Gone (10) by Ishmael Beah and The Dispossessed (9) by Ursula Le Guin.
 Interested groups may contact Adult Services by phone at 573-334-5279 or at the Information Desk.

-If you love to read, but can’t get out due to health or disability, the Cape Girardeau Public Library can get books to you by mail or the volunteers of Love INC (Love in the Name of Christ) will deliver and return library materials for you.
+If you love to read, but can’t get out due to health or disability, the Cape Girardeau Public Library can get books to you.
+Volunteers will deliver and return library materials for you.
 The process to sign up for this service is simple.
-Just call the library at 573-334-5279 and we will take your information.
+Just call the library at 573-334-5279 x113 to get started.
 If you don’t already have a library card, we will tell you how to get one.
 We will then ask you to fill out an information card about what type of books you enjoy reading and we will choose materials based on your preferences.

 If materials you wish to borrow are not available in this library, the staff will try to borrow them from another library.
-The Cape Library borrows primarily from Missouri libraries, but a wider search can be made.
+The Cape Girardeau Public Library borrows primarily from Missouri libraries, but a wider search can be made.
 The library uses a courier service to deliver most requests.
 If the lending library is on the courier service, there is no charge for the requests.
 Charges for Items coming from a lending library that is not on the courier service will be passed on to the borrower.
 An average wait for materials is two weeks.
 InterLibrary Loan books check out for three weeks.
-To start the I. L. L. process call the Information Desk at 5 73-334-5279, ext.
+To start the ILL process, call the Information Desk at 5 73-334-5279, ext.
 113 or 121.

 The library does not offer test proctoring services.
 Contact the Southeast Missouri State University or the Career and Technology Testing Centers.